NCERT Solution for Class 9 Mathematics Chapter 10 - Circles Page/Excercise 10.1

 We can have a situation in which two congruent circles are superimposed on each other, this situation can be referred as if we are drawing circle two times.

-(i) circles don't intersect each other at any point, so circles are not having any point in common. (ii) Circles touch each other only at one point P so there is only 1 point in common.
+(i) circles don't intersect each other at any point, so circles are not having any point in common.

 (iv) These circles intersect each other at two points P and Q. So the circles have two points in common.
 We may observe that there can be maximum 2 points in common.